tpeterz/BigData_Kafka/README.md

 * `store_songs`
-  * Inital songs database gets populated with an array for Faker to start grabbing from prior to any users adding their stream events [inital population]
+  * Inital songs database gets populated with an array for Faker to start fetching from prior to any users adding their stream events [inital population]
   * Since there are two ways we populate the DB, the second way is through add stream event.
-On-click, the code checks the DB to see if the song already exists.
+When a user submits a form, the code checks the DB to see if the song already exists.
 If not, a document is added to the **song** DB to represent the song
 * `store_moods`
   * This generates the mood DB with all of the moods that you can choose for a song.
 This is a finite number of moods, because that's all we wanted to allow & prevents the need to update after every stream event.
-  * This DB is where Faker grabs the **moods**
+  * This DB is where Faker pulls the **moods**
 * `store_platforms `
   * This generates the **platform** DB with the only 5 streaming platforms that we allow to be included in the DB/project.
-  * This DB is where Faker grabs the **platforms**
+  * This DB is where Faker pulls the **platforms**
 * `store_genres`
   * This generates the **genres** DB.
 It populates to the DB with an array of inital genres + it goes through the song DB and takes every genre from there as well.
-  * This DB is where Faker grabs the **genres**
+  * This DB is where Faker pulls the **genres**
 ---

 ## Summary